A. Statutes of limitations time periods

 Washington has no such statute of ultimate repose for legal malpractice claims.
 Theoretically, a former client could bring suit more than 10 years, for instance, after the negligent act or omission of counsel.
 But defendants could still assert an equitable defense that the passage of time was too great.
 Also, practical considerations, including availability of documentary evidence, witnesses, and insurance, can make such a claim very difficult regardless.

-Unlike Washington, Oregon does have a statute of ultimate repose for legal malpractice claims.
-In Oregon, a claim for legal malpractice becomes time-barred 10 years after the allegedly negligent act or omission of the attorney.
+As of the most recent edit for this article, Oregon seems to be in a state of flux regarding application of the statute of ultimate repose to claims for legal malpractice.
+In Oregon, the traditional understanding of the rule was that a claim for legal malpractice becomes time-barred 10 years after the allegedly negligent act or omission of the attorney.
 For example, suppose a client is reasonably unaware that his or her former lawyer made a negligent mistake and/or that the mistake caused damage, until 9 years after the mistake.
 Suppose the client files a lawsuit 1 year and 2 months after this discovery.
-Even though it is within the 2 year statute of limitations for filing the claim in Oregon, the claim is still time-barred and subject to dismissal because it is outside the 10 year statute of ultimate repose.
+Even though it is within the 2 year statute of limitations for filing the claim in Oregon, under the traditional rule, the claim is still time-barred and subject to dismissal because it is outside the 10 year statute of ultimate repose.
+However, a recent case from the Oregon Court of Appeals has held that the statute of ultimate repose does not apply to a claim for legal malpractice, at least when it asserts purely economic damages.
+As of this writing that case was on appeal to the Oregon Supreme Court but not yet orally argued or decided.
+This article might out of date before further revisions can be made, so the reader is reminded that nothing on this website should be taken as legal advice.

 Tolling (pausing) the time period to bring a lawsuit